githubnext/gpt4-with-calc/docs/report.md

 However the risk that code-generation will encode new hallucinations is real.
 Some techniques to deal with this are

 - Heavy prompting to avoid new assumptions, as above
-- Filtering or rejection of arithmetic code that doesn't conform to expected requriements
+- Filtering or rejection of calculations that don't conform to expected requriements
-- Size restrictions rejecting new hallucinated arithmetic code when inputs are small
+- Size restrictions rejecting new hallucinated calculations when inputs are small

-For end user-experience it may also be very important to have the models include a textual explanation of any arithmetic assumptions made in generating the text.
+For end user-experience it may also be very important to have the models include a textual explanation of any assumptions made in generating the calculations.
 This is feasible given the above through another model invocation to explain any assumptins made.

-### Appendix: What format for arithmetic code?
+### Appendix: What format for calculations?

-We have left open what format should be used for arithmetic code.
+We have left open what format should be used for calculations.
 For convenience we have shown generating Python and Javascript.
 However introducing arbitrary code generation and execution in general-purpose languages is not necessary for this technique - instead the prompts should continue to be devloped to demand the generation of highly restricted calculation code.
-A limited subset of Python+numpy or Javascript or similar could still be used but a processing step should be added to strictly check the conformance of the arithmetic code to a well-defined known subset.
+A limited subset of Python+numpy or Javascript or similar could still be used but a processing step should be added to strictly check the conformance of the calculations to a well-defined known subset.
 Careful sandboxing of the execution (or careful interpretation) will also be required.

 ## Appendix: Highly preliminary evaluation notes